 Guaranteed issue life insurance is a policy you can't be turned down for.
-There are no questions at all and no life insurance medical exam for the application.
+There are no health questions on the application and no life insurance medical exam.
 The price is based on your age and policy amount.
+It’s also called “guaranteed acceptance” life insurance.

-The severe health conditions that could disqualify you from life insurance vary by company, but might include Parkinson's disease, Alzheimer's disease, liver disease and congestive heart failure.
-Still, don't assume your health condition means an automatic "no" for other kinds of life insurance.
+The severe health conditions that could disqualify you from many forms of life insurance vary by company but can include Parkinson's disease, Alzheimer's disease, liver disease and congestive heart failure.
+Still, don't assume your health condition means an automatic "no" for other kinds of life insurance such as term life insurance before you get help from a life insurance agent.

 Here's an example of what graded death benefits might look like: